Compare

 Criteria ChatShell AI Chat Exporter

-Privacy / local-first Local-first, no backend, explicit privacy-first positioning.
-Also local-first, claims 100% local processing.
+Privacy / local-first Local-first, no backend server.
+Local-first, 100% local processing.

-Export formats PDF, Markdown, DOCX, JSON — four first-class formats.
-PDF, Markdown, HTML, DOCX, JSON, TXT — broad format list.
+Export formats PDF, Markdown, DOCX, JSON.
+PDF, Markdown, HTML, DOCX, JSON, TXT.

 DOCX export quality Structured DOCX with layout preservation and code block handling.
-DOCX listed as supported; depth of formatting preservation varies.
+Supports DOCX export.

 LaTeX math support Yes — math expressions are preserved in exports.
-Not specifically documented as a supported feature.
+Not listed as a feature.

 Batch export Yes — multiple conversations at once, available on Pro.
-Not a primary advertised feature.
+Not listed as a feature.

 Team workspace export Yes — dedicated team workspace export path.
 No dedicated team workflow.